JpMunhozOliveira/JpMunhozOliveira/README.md

 On my GitHub profile, you'll find some of the projects I've developed and the contributions I've made to open-source projects.
 Feel free to explore and add your own comments and suggestions! 🙌🏼

 📧 If you'd like to get in touch, you can send me a message on my [LinkedIn](https://www.linkedin.com/in/jpmunhozoliveira/) or through my [E-mail](mailto:jpmunhozoliveira@gmail.com).
-I look forward to hearing from you! 📬👋🏼
+I look forward to hearing from you! 👋🏼 You also can see some games I created on my [itch.io](https://jaoophez.itch.io/) page.

 ![snake gif](https://github.com/JpMunhozOliveira/JpMunhozOliveira/blob/output/github-contribution-grid-snake.svg)